Practical Guide: 6 Steps for Commercial Interior Design Consultation

 Total available, priorities, flexibility |

-Conform interior design consultancy for business, initial analysis covers space, business objectives, budget and operational needs, all brought together in a brief document that guides the entire project.
+According tointerior design consultancy for businesses, the initial analysis covers the space, business objectives, budget, and operational needs, all compiled into a brief document that guides the entire project.

 Concept development: visual ideas and brand adaptation

-Once the brief is fixed, the next step is to develop the visual concept.
-This is not a collection of beautiful images.
+Once the brief is finalized, the next step is developing the visual concept.
+This does not mean a collection of beautiful images.
 It means a coherent direction that translates your brand values into design decisions.

 The process typically follows these steps:

-- Research and references:The consultant analyses the competition, trends in the sector and relevant market examples.
+- Research and references:The consultant analyzes the competition, industry trends, and relevant market examples.

 - Moodboard:A visual board that tests the aesthetic direction before any concrete decision.